Mario Kart DS: Development and release

 Nintendo announced on May 11, 2004, that they planned to release a Mario Kart game for the Nintendo DS, releasing some gameplay video footage at the same time.
 The company offered the game for the public to play for the first time at the 2005 Game Developers Conference, where the game's wireless feature was also showcased.
 Mario Kart DS was produced by Hideki Konno.
 The game runs at a consistent 60 frames per second and uses full 3D characters and environments.

 Mario Kart DS is the first Mario Kart iteration to support online play.
 Konno remarked that although both Mario Kart DS and the Halo series feature online play, he noted that most of the people who use the feature in Halo games were "hardcore gamers".
 With Mario Kart DS, Konno wanted "everyone to go online, and the technology and time is right for that to happen".
 As the Mario Kart game for the Nintendo DS, the developers tested several features that took advantage of the device's bottom touchscreen.
 They considered letting players place items anywhere on the track instead of just behind their kart.
 However, the developers found it too confusing because the game already had too many distractions, making it difficult to control where to place items while racing.

 In an interview, Konno noted that tracks from previous Mario Kart games were included in Mario Kart DS so that players who played the original Super Mario Kart on the Super Nintendo Entertainment System would feel more familiar with the DS iteration of the series.

 Mario Kart DS was released by Nintendo for the Nintendo DS in North America on November 14, 2005, in Australia on November 17, 2005, in Europe in November 2005, and in Japan on December 8, 2005.
 Nintendo later revealed that Mario Kart DS would also be sold bundled with a new red-colored Nintendo DS starting on November 28, 2005, along with "a checkered-flag wrist strap, and racing-inspired decals to customize new red handheld".

+Mario Kart DS was re-released for the Wii U's Virtual Console in North America and PAL regions in April 2015, and in Japan in May 2016.